 Related Posts

-This DAP highlights – Neo-Nazi marches and OIDAC Europe Report 2024.
+This DAP highlights – Police chief: 'Combination of factors' likely fueled motive in Abundant Life Christian School shooting.
 DAP also has More Faith-Based Stories and Select All-Hazard Stories.
 These updates are shared to help raise the situational awareness of Faith-Based organizations to best defend against and mitigate the impacts from all-hazards threats including physical security, cybersecurity, and natural disasters.